Border between Austria and Italy

 Vignette requirement (or not?)

-Fees apply for using Austria’s motorway and expressway network in the form of a vignette requirement.
-Accordingly, vehicles up to 3.5 t require a (digital) vignette.
-You can find more information about tolls in Austria in our guide.
-You can conveniently purchase your digital vignette from us online.
+Fees in the form of a vignette requirement apply for use of the Austrian motorway and expressway network.
+Accordingly, vehicles up to 3.5 t permissible gross vehicle weight require a (digital) vignette.
+More information about the toll in Austria can be found in our guide.
+You can purchase your digital vignette conveniently from home with us.

-Please note that for vehicles over 3.5 t permissible maximum gross weight (zGG), the vignette requirement does not apply and instead a distance-based toll must be paid.
-This mileage-based toll is billed using a GO-Box, which must be installed in the vehicle for data collection.
+Please note that for vehicles over 3.5 t permissible gross vehicle weight the vignette requirement does not apply and a distance-based toll must be paid instead.
+This mileage-dependent toll is settled using a GO-Box, which must be installed in the vehicle for data collection.

 Special toll routes (special toll / route toll)

-In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should consider during your trip.
-Using these routes involves additional fees, regardless of the digital vignette or the distance-based toll.
-Further information about the special toll (also called route toll) and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.
+In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should take into account on your journey.
+Additional fees apply for their use, independently of the digital vignette or the distance-based toll.
+Further information on the special toll (also known as route toll) and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.

 Italy

-The following section provides an overview of whether a vignette is required or whether distance-based tolling applies.
+The following section provides you with an overview of whether a vignette is required or whether a distance-based toll exists.

 Vignette requirement (or not?)

-In Italy, there is no vignette requirement.
+In Italy there is no vignette requirement.
 Instead, a distance-based toll is charged.
-In addition, fees may apply for certain tunnels and mountain pass roads, car train services (transporting roadworthy and road-legal motor vehicles by train), as well as the so-called “city toll”.
+In addition, fees may apply for certain tunnels and mountain pass roads, car-carrying trains (transport of roadworthy and road-registered motor vehicles by train), and the so-called "city toll".

 • Closed toll system: Common at most toll stations.
-You take a ticket when entering and pay when exiting; the amount depends on the distance travelled.
-Important: Even if the barrier is open, you must take a ticket.
-If necessary, a subsequent payment may be required.
+You take a ticket at the entry ramp, which is paid at the exit; the amount depends on the distance travelled.
+Important: Even if the barrier is open, a ticket must be taken.
+A subsequent payment may be possible if necessary.

-• Open toll system: A flat fee is charged and paid at a toll station.
+• Open toll system: A flat-rate amount is charged, which must be paid at a toll station.
 This includes routes such as the A9 (Como–Milan), A8 (Varese–Milan), A5 (Mont Blanc–Aosta) and others.
-Please check in advance which routes are included.
+Therefore, find out in advance which routes are specifically included.

-• Free-flow system: The licence plate is automatically recorded and registered, so stopping is not required and waiting times are reduced.
+• Free-flow system: The licence plate is automatically detected and registered, so no stopping is required and waiting times are reduced.
 This includes, among others, the A33, A36, A59 and A60.

 At toll stations you can generally pay in cash, and in some cases also by credit or debit card.
-In addition, solutions such as the ADAC toll box, Telepass, bip & go and the camper toll box are available.
-These allow you to pay cashless without stopping and use the yellow-marked Telepass lanes (T symbol).
-For this you need a transponder device with a contract, through which the toll is automatically debited from the linked account.
-Additional usage fees may apply.
+In addition, solutions such as the ADAC toll box, Telepass, bip & go and the Camper toll box are available.
+These allow you to pay cashlessly and without stopping, and to use the yellow-marked Telepass lanes (T symbol).
+For this you need a transponder (transmitter device) with a contract, through which the toll is automatically debited from the stored account.
+Additional usage fees may also apply.

 • ADAC toll box: Suitable for all vehicles regardless of height and weight.

 • Telepass: Suitable for all vehicles regardless of height and weight.
-Telepass can be purchased online or on site at Punto Blu stations and Telepass points of sale; it can also be purchased via German distribution portals for additional fees.
+Telepass can be purchased online or on-site at Punto blu stations and Telepass sales outlets; it can also be purchased through German distribution portals for an additional fee.

 • bip&go: Suitable for vehicles up to 3.5 t.